superc-lang/scc/README.md

 * as fast as C. (because it is C)
 * more concise than C. (shorter syntax)
 * compiled to machine code by an existing C compiler such as GCC.
-* a passion project that has taken thousands of hours and still in active development (as of Feb 2023).
+* a passion project that has taken several months and still in active development (as of Feb 2023).
 * C with syntactic sugar (eye candy). **
 * for C and non-C programmers that want more syntactical options and design flexibility; haters be gone!
 * going to divide opinion on it's value, features, keywords, usage and place in the C community.
 * designed to be incrementally adoptable. ***
 * inspired by Rust, C++, C#, Java, Kotlin and JavaScript.
 * "zero cost abstractions" without the BS!
-* still a work in progress, so expect missing features or some incompatibility with your existing C code.
-* designed for modern CPU architectures that declare `NULL` as `((void*)0)` (or equivalent).
-  * This includes all Intel, AMD, ARM, RISC-V, PowerPC, SPARC, MIPS, etc.
-  * Only very old CPUs from the 60's, 70's and 80's don't support this!
 * originally based on the C11 standard (and still compatible), but now includes many enhancements.
 * **NEVER** going to add exceptions or a garbage collector!
 Ever!
 * **NOT** a replacement for C, C++, Rust, Zig or any other mature systems level language.